 Rec.
-No Recommendation Response Review Review of Corporate Governance R1 The Council's Financial Regulations should be reviewed and updated appropriately to bring them into line with the recently revised NALC model document suitably tailored to meet the Council's specific requirements.
+No Recommendation Response Reviev v of Corporate Governance R1 The Council's Financial Regulations should be reviewed and updated appropriately to bring them into line with the recently revised NALC model document suitably tailored to meet the Council's specific requirements.
+These have been brought into lie with the latest NALC model document.
 R2 Once that review is completed, the Standing Orders should also be reviewed to ensure consistency with the revised Financial Regulations.
-Assessment and Management of Risk R3 The Council should review and formally re-adopt the Financial Risk Register prior to the current financial year- end.
+As above, appropriate action has been taken to ensure consistency.
+As above, appropriate action has been taken to ensure consistency.
+Assessment and Management of Risk R3 The Council should review and formally re-adopt the Financial Risk Register prior to the current financial year-end.
+The register has been reviewed and re-adopted at the March 2025 meeting.
 R4 The Council should consider increasing the level of Business Interruption - Loss of Revenue cover to match more closely the potential annual level of income receivable.
-Review v of Income R5 To provide a clear audit trail, the THVH spreadsheet cashbook should also include reference to the serial numbers of invoices raised.
+Review of Income R5 To provide a clear audit trail, the THVH spreadsheet cashbook should also include reference to the serial numbers of invoices raised.
+Invoice numbers are now being recorded as suggested.